malayli/FamicomSoundEngine/README.md

 # famicom
-This repository presents how to develop your own famicom rom.
+This repository presents how to develop your own famicom sound engine.